DataSF/draft-publishing-standards/canonical-lists/postal-service-street-suffix-abbreviations.md

 ## Definition
 * A street suffix is a word that follows the name of the street describing its type (e.g. Street, Avenue, Road)
-* Suffix abbreviations are shortened forms standardized by the United States Postal Service, these are the ones the City uses as well
+* Suffix abbreviations are shortened forms standardized by the United States Postal Service (USPS), these are the ones the City uses as well

 ### Authority